elixir-lang/elixir-lang.github.com/getting-started/maps-and-dicts.markdown

   * Keys are ordered, as specified by the developer.
   * Keys can be given more than once.

-For example, [the Ecto library](https://github.com/elixir-lang/ecto) makes use of both features to provide an elegant DSL for writing database queries:
+For example, [the Ecto library](https://github.com/elixir-lang/ecto) makes use of these features to provide an elegant DSL for writing database queries:

 ```elixir
 query = from w in Weather,